Updated on: May 26, 2025

 Dashlane is the only password manager on this list that comes with a VPN (virtual private network) — and it’s secure, fast, and compatible with popular streaming sites.

 While any password manager’s auto-fill feature doubles as phishing protection, Dashlane alerts you if you visit a fake site resembling Dashlane.
 On the premium plans, it’ll also warn you if you’re copy-pasting info from Dashlane onto a website not associated with that login.
-This is a great extra layer helping to prevent human error.
+It’s a great way to prevent an all-too-common human error from causing big problems.

 Dashlane has a free plan that lets you store 25 passwords on 1 device.
-This won’t be enough for most people, so I suggest considering its affordable Premium and Friends & Family plans.
+This won’t be enough for most people, so I suggest considering a Premium ($4.99 / month) or Friends & Family ($7.49 / month) plan.
 Dashlane Premium is a bit pricier than some competitors, but it has more features (including a VPN with unlimited data) and functionality than most password managers.
 Dashlane’s paid plans are backed by a 30-day money-back guarantee.

 Bottom Line: